Casey Sorrow: Odd Nodd Art Supply

+after being "able to persevere in spite of the coronavirus pandemic thanks to support from its dedicated clientele" describing the COVID-19 pandemic experience as “the worst thing I could possibly imagine for the first year of business.”
+In summer 2025, Odd Nodd Art Supply was vandalized with "racist and homophobic remarks, as well as Nazi symbols."
+Lansing Police investigated the vandalism as hate crimes.

 Other works

 Sorrow's illustrations have appeared in publications like The New York Times.

-Sorrow is also known as the creator of December 14's unofficial holiday, Monkey Day.

 Sorrow attended art school at Michigan State University, where his artwork often focused on screen prints of flaming skulls.